I definitely have a Type A personality.

 How To Reach Your Goals While Enjoying The Ride

-What would you be if you had decided your life long career plan as a child (I would be an out of work astronaut)?
+What would you be if you had decided your lifelong career plan as a child (I would be an out-of-work astronaut)?
 I see a lot of clients stressed out about the fact that they feel like they’ve made certain life choices and now it’s “too late” to do something different.
-Some of these clients are 18 years old!
+Some of these clients are 19 years old!
 The average college student changes their major 3 times.
 Setting goals, taking actionable steps and then determining if the course is correct is part of the map.
 By analyzing what is working and not working, you can adjust your course and get better results and fulfillment in life.

 Success is more than the end result.
-Often times, there are secondary gains to our primary goals: Changing your diet for medical reasons can impact self esteem, weight, and mood (or losing weight for vanity can impact self-esteem, mood and health).
-Teaching kids to learn for the love of learning, rather than solely for an A on a test creates smart, curious, doers who persevere after the tests are over.
+Often times, there are secondary gains to our primary goals.
+Changing your diet for medical reasons can impact self-esteem, weight, and mood (or losing weight for vanity can impact self-esteem, mood, and health).
+Teaching kids to learn for the love of learning, rather than solely for an A on a test creates smart, curious, doers who persevere long after the tests are over.

 Set goals like you are applying for colleges.
-Educational consultants suggest having a “safety” school, a “aim” school, and a “reach” school.
-The same logic applies for other goals.
+Educational consultants suggest having a “safety” school, an “aim” school, and a “reach” school.
+The same logic applies to other goals.

 - Safety Goal- This is the goal that is almost impossible not to achieve if you “show up”.